jordond/MaterialKolor/README.md

 - Android
 - iOS
 - JVM (Desktop)

-A JavaScript (Browser) version is available but untested.
+- JavaScript (Browser)

+You can see a demo running at [demo.materialkolor.com](https://demo.materialkolor.com).

 ## Inspiration